2025 Public Health Law Conference Sessions

 • Scott Burris, J.D., Director, Center for Public Health Law Research, James E. Beasley Professor of Law, Temple University Beasley School of Law

-• Linda Tvrdy, J.D., Ph.D., Senior Legal Project Manager, Public Health Law Watch, Center for Health Law and Policy, Northeastern University School of Law
+• Mehreen Butt, J.D., Managing Director, Center for Health Policy and Law, Northeastern University of Law

 The Case for Modernizing Public Health Systems Through Better Governance